istio/istio.io/content/docs/tasks/traffic-management/egress/index.md

 ### Configuring the proxy bypass

-Update your `istio-sidecar-injector` configmap using the IP ranges specified in the preceeding section.
+Update your `istio-sidecar-injector` configmap using the IP ranges specified in the preceding section.
 For example, if the range is 10.0.0.1&#47;24, use the following command:

 {{< text bash >}}